 Since I was recording everything using EZ-GUI, my cheap telemetry rig and LTM protocol, I had a last known position on a map.

 Terrain was quite rough and it took me about 10 minutes to get there.
 And another 10 minutes to realize, that UAV felt into 2m wide water trough (pretty decent accuracy).
-When I recovered my drone, it was in pretty decent shape, not counting smoke coming from few places.
+When I recovered my drone, it was in decent shape, not counting smoke coming from few places.

 There were two open questions: